Historic Union Pacific Depot and Lawrence Visitor Information Center

 The building was saved, restored and re-opened as the Lawrence Visitor Information Center and public meeting facility in 1996.
 Over 20 years later this historic depot still serves visitors and residents of Lawrence.
 Come visit, take a look at the beautiful gardens with sculptures by local artists, and find out how you can explore Lawrence.

 And when you’re ready to buy or sell your home, contact Stephens Real Estate.
 Our agents know the Lawrence market and are ready to help you find your perfect home in your perfect neighborhood.
-Call Stephens Real Estate at 785.841.4500 or Contact Us.
+Call us at 785-841-4500 or Contact Us.